-All of our Water System Operators are New York State Department of Health certified to operate the water plant and/or water distribution system.
+All of our Water Operators are New York State Department of Health certified, or a trainee in order to operate the water plant and/or water distribution system.

 Are there Contaminants in our Drinking Water?

 According to State regulations, the Village of Waterloo routinely monitors your drinking water for various contaminants.
 Your water is tested for radiological contaminants, inorganic contaminants, nitrate, lead and copper, volatile organic contaminants, synthetic organic contaminants and trihalomethanes.
 Additionally, your water is tested for E. coli, coliform, and other bacteria.
 Only the contaminants detected in your drinking water are included in the Table of Detected Contaminants.